Canon eos 6D vs Nikon D750 Comparison:

 At the heart of digital cameras is the imaging sensor, whose size is one of the critical determinants of image quality.

-Greater individual pixels on a sensor with a larger surface area are likely to offer superior low-light sensitivity, a broader dynamic range, and a richer color depth than smaller pixel-units on a sensor with a smaller surface area and the same technological generation.
+Greater individual pixels on a sensor with a larger surface area will likely offer superior low-light sensitivity, a broader dynamic range, and a richer color depth than smaller pixel-units on a sensor with a smaller surface area and the same technological generation.

 A big sensor camera will also provide the photographer more control over the depth of field in the picture, improving their ability to separate a subject from the backdrop.